 - AAI and AAA experts and partners.

 Rabat, Morocco, from 10 to 11 June 2019

-Modalities: The dialogue is organized over 2 days.
+Modalities: The dialogue was organized over 2 days.

-This informal consultation was attended by more than fifty (50) participants from different countries (Burkina-Faso, Cameroon, Ghana and Republic of Congo, Côte d'Ivoire, Mali, Morocco, Bangladesh, Lesotho, Zambia, Zimbabwe, etc), international technical and financial institutions (WB, ISDB, AFD, FAO, NDC-P, US_FAS, ...) and national partners (OCP, UM6P, MAMDA, GCAM).
+This informal consultation was attended by more than fifty (50) participants from different countries (Burkina-Faso, Cameroon, Ghana, Republic of Congo, Côte d'Ivoire, Mali, Morocco, Bangladesh, Lesotho, Zambia, Zimbabwe, etc), international technical and financial institutions (WB, ISDB, AFD, FAO, NDC-P, US_FAS, ...) and national partners (OCP, UM6P, MAMDA, GCAM).